RealWagmi/anon-integration-guide/projects/bybit/README.md

 - Trigger direction is needed when placing trigger orders (https://discord.com/channels/690203284119617602/690203284727660739/1367189081418633389)

-- Bybit has unified trading (UTA) meaning there is only one account for trading, and therefore there is no need to move funds from spot to futures and viceversa.
-This is why there's no `transferFunds` tool.
-The only transfer needed is from the funding wallet to the trading wallet, which we assume is done by the user.
+- Bybit has the Unified Trading Account (UTA) meaning that:

+    - there is no need to move funds from spot to futures and viceversa (this is why there's no `transferFunds` tool)
+    - the only transfer needed is from the funding wallet to the trading wallet, which we assume is done by the user
+    - the `getBalance` tool will return the same result regardless of the account type (spot, futures, etc)

 - Bybit API keys expire after 3 months unless one adds IP whitelisting